top of page

 From the outset, Evisort focused on using artificial intelligence to interpret and analyse contract data, setting itself apart from more traditional contract management systems that simply digitised storage and workflows.
 This emphasis on intelligence quickly gained traction with legal, procurement, and finance leaders who needed greater visibility into the commitments buried across their organisation's contract estate.

-Today, Evisort sits at the intersection of legal technology, procurement, and enterprise automation.
-Its platform is used by organisations across a wide range of sectors to improve visibility into contractual obligations, reduce legal risk, and accelerate business decisions.
+Evisort's technology now sits at the intersection of legal technology, procurement, and enterprise automation, delivered through the Workday platform.
+It is used by organisations across a wide range of sectors to improve visibility into contractual obligations, reduce legal risk, and accelerate business decisions.

 What does Evisort's software do?

-Evisort’s software is designed to manage the entire lifecycle of a contract, from creation and negotiation through to execution, renewal, and compliance monitoring.
-At the heart of the platform is a cloud-based repository that centralises every contract in a single system.
-This alone provides value for organisations that typically have contracts scattered across shared drives, procurement systems, and email archives.
+Workday CLM and Workday Contract Intelligence, powered by Evisort AI, are designed to manage the entire lifecycle of a contract, from creation and negotiation through to execution, renewal, and compliance monitoring.
+At the heart of the platform is a cloud-based repository that centralises every contract in a single system - still valuable for organisations that typically have contracts scattered across shared drives, procurement systems, and email archives.

-What differentiates Evisort is how it interprets and makes sense of those contracts.
-The system uses machine learning models trained on millions of legal documents to automatically identify key clauses, terms, and obligations.
-Instead of requiring legal teams to manually review documents, the software surfaces critical information immediately.
-Users can search contracts by clause type, renewal date, or counterparty, turning unstructured legal text into structured business data.
+What differentiates the platform is how it interprets and makes sense of those contracts.
+The underlying Evisort AI models, trained on millions of legal documents, automatically identify key clauses, terms, and obligations.
+Instead of requiring legal teams to manually review documents, the software surfaces critical information immediately, and users can search contracts by clause type, renewal date, or counterparty.
+A newer ‘Ask AI’ conversational experience takes this further, letting users ask questions about their contracts in natural language and get direct answers rather than having to search and interpret clauses themselves.

-Beyond analysis, Evisort provides tools to manage workflows.
-Contracts can be drafted, negotiated, approved, and routed for signature through configurable processes that align with company policies.
+Beyond analysis, the platform manages workflows.
+Contracts can be drafted, negotiated, approved, and routed for signature through configurable processes that align with company policies, and a Contract Negotiation Agent now applies agentic AI to speed up redlining and negotiation steps that previously required manual back-and-forth.
 Dashboards give leadership teams visibility into contract status, bottlenecks, and renewal pipelines.
-Reporting capabilities allow executives to understand exposure, such as how many supplier agreements contain automatic renewal clauses or how many customer contracts are up for renegotiation in the next quarter.

-In short, Evisort transforms contracts from static legal documents into dynamic sources of intelligence that can be used to drive decisions across the enterprise.
+In short, the Evisort AI engine, now delivered through Workday, continues to transform contracts from static legal documents into dynamic sources of intelligence that drive decisions across the enterprise.

 What problems does Evisort solve for businesses?